radiantlogic-v8/documentation-new/documentation/cloud-manager-guide/admin/backups/recover-backups.md

 ## Next steps

-You should know have an understanding of the steps required to recover a deleted environment backup to make it available for restoration.
+You should now have an understanding of the steps required to recover a deleted environment backup to make it available for restoration.
 To learn how to restore an environment backup, see the [restore a backup](../../environments/backup-and-restore/backup-restore-overview.md) guide.